10 plastic items you can give up right now

 2. Things in plastic when there’s a paper optionThink eggs in a paper carton instead of ones in clamshell packaging, toilet paper wrapped in paper rather than plastic, anything in a box instead of a bag.

-3. StrawsWhat's with the straws???
+3. StrawsWell we are now in Peak War On Straws, which is a great thing!
+(Even if some people are loving to hate it.)
 Over 500,000,000 plastic straws are used each day in the United States.
 Why?
 Are we too lazy or uncoordinated to lift a drink to our mouth and tilt our head back?
-Some people may have physical issues that require the use of a straw, that’s fine, but for the rest of us, drop the straws already.
+Some people may have physical issues that require the use of a straw, that’s fine, but for the rest of us, drop the single-use straws already.

 4. Packaged produceSelect produce that doesn’t come encased in plastic.
 Read this if you need convincing: 7 reasons to ditch packaged salads